Nice to meet you

 I prefer to look for units on my own online – why work with a realtor?

 Many of my customers also start off looking on their own – and there is nothing wrong with that!
 Gathering information and ensuring you eventually only work with someone you are completely comfortable with just makes sense.
+The thing is, the commission stays the same whether you try to contact the listing agent responsible for the property, or you go with a tenant/buyer agent who is specifically representing you!
+The landlord has already signed an agreement to pay a fixed amount of commission, to be split between their agent and the tenant’s.
+There isn’t any losing out to have someone represent you, help you put your best foot forward while also just efficiently navigating the system for you in terms of booking places to see and being responsive to your needs.
 Typically, I encourage my clients to look online on search sites such as realtor.ca and condos.ca in order to find listings that they can then show me examples of what they like.
 Once you are ready to start your search and go on a rentals tour, we will decide on a date/time and you will provide a list of 3-5 places you are interested to see, within a neighbourhood ideally.
 We should meet a few times to hit different neighbourhoods and also to revisist places we missed or that we could not book for our time together (sometimes this may happen due to unit not being available at that time or if the unit has already been rented).
 Our viewing tour will consist of the places from your list that I am able to book and potentially any other similar units that I find up until the date we tour units together.

 What are some things to look out for or consider when looking for a rental?